gpartin/LFM/workspace/uploads/osf/RESULTS_COMPREHENSIVE.md

 ## Significance

 These comprehensive validation results demonstrate that:1.
 These validations demonstrate that special relativity emerges naturally from the LFM lattice framework without imposing it as an axiom.2.
 These validations demonstrate that gravity-like phenomena (redshift, lensing, time delay) emerge from χ-field gradients, suggesting LFM may provide a unified framework for gravity and quantum mechanics.3.
 These validations demonstrate that energy conservation is maintained across all simulation regimes, providing confidence in the numerical implementation and physical correctness of the LFM framework.4.
 These validations demonstrate that quantum mechanical behavior emerges from the classical Klein-Gordon equation with appropriate boundary conditions, suggesting a deep connection between field theory and quantum mechanics.5.
-These validations demonstrate that electromagnetic theory (Maxwell equations, wave propagation, Lorentz force) emerges naturally from the LFM lattice framework without imposing Maxwell equations as axioms.
+These validations demonstrate that EM-analogous phenomena (wave propagation, field coupling, polarization, birefringence) emerge naturally from the Klein-Gordon equation with χ-field variations, reproducing electromagnetic behavior without imposing Maxwell equations as axioms.6.
+These validations demonstrate that the LFM framework produces consistent physics across domain boundaries.
+Gravitational time dilation emerges from dispersion relations, light deflection remains Lorentz-invariant, and quantum confinement works in gravitational potentials - all from the same discrete field equation.
 All without imposing these as separate axioms — they arise naturally from the single governing equation: ∂²E/∂t² = c²∇²E − χ²(x,t)E

 ---